 If you’re a small or mid-sized business exploring potential business funding sources, then you’ve likely heard of “angel investors”.
 And really, with a funding partner that shares a name with a heavenly being that glides around spreading love and performing miracles — how can you go wrong?

-Angel Investors are NOT Angels
+Angel Investors are Not Always Angels

 Angel investors are NOT – we repeat, NOT – superior beings who, out of a sense of nobility, feel an obligation to go around and provide business funding to worthy recipients.
 This isn’t to say that angel investors are unethical or behave improperly; because the vast majority of them are legitimate and above board.
-But the notion that their motives are altruistic or even spiritual (as the name implies) is 100% myth – and any angel investor worth her or his wealth will be the first to admit this.
+But the notion that their motives are altruistic or even spiritual (as the name implies) is a myth – and any angel investor worth her or his wealth will be the first to admit this.

 Sign Here…and Here…and Initial There…and There…